Celebration of Scholars 2026

 Here’s what you need to do to participate

-- After you find a faculty member to be your sponsor, fill out the application form.
+- After you find a faculty member to be your sponsor, complete the application form.
 (Faculty are quite happy to do this, and it doesn’t have to be the faculty for whom you completed your work.)

-- If you are presenting with other students who worked on the same project, please put all of your names on a single form.
-If you and a friend want to present different projects but at the same session, please submit separate forms and indicate your preference to present at the same time.
+- If you are presenting with other students who worked on the same project, place all of your names on a single form.
+If you and a friend want to present different projects but at the same session, submit separate forms and indicate your preference to present at the same time.

 Past Showcases